adampotton/MDM3-Rep-3/training/aerial_data_training/inception_aerial_log.md

 Potentially investigate the use of dropout, although it doesnt play nice with normalization and I am not certain if it is appropriate in tandem with the inception-V3 architecture.

 # Notes on Inception V3 architecture
 - Before the final linear layer, dropout is implemented with p=0.5 (quite aggressive).
 Look into this.

 # Additional Notes:
 - Setting the random seed can be quite important and can lead to a large amount of variation in the training performance.
 (Sobol Sequences?)

+**Inception_v3 optimizer (trained on image net)**:
+- SGD
+- batch size = 32
+- Initial training using Momentum
+- best results using RMSProp with momentum decay=0.9 and eps=1
+- learning rate of 0.045
+- decay every two epochs using an exponential rate of 0.94
+- gradient clipping with threshold 2 was also used to stabilize training.

+This paper was published before adam's rise to popularity so it seems reasonable to use Adam as the optimizer

+**AdamW Hyperparameters**:
+- beta1: exponential decay rate for the first moment.
+First moment is an exponential moving average of the gradients (commonly beta1 = 0.9)
+- beta2: exponential decay rate for the second moment.
+The second moment is an exponential moving average of the squared gradients and gives an estimate of the variance in the local gradients. (commonly beta2 = 0.999)
+- Typically the default values of betas work well but are sometimes adjusted.
+- learning rate: learning rate is adaptive for adam but a typical value for the base learning rate is 0.001.
+Adam is very sensitive to learning rate.
+- A typical value for the weight decay coefficient is 0.01

+**Selected Hyperparameter ranges For Random Search** Learning Rate (α):
+[0.0001,0.1]
+Since the dataset is relatively small using larger learning rates is likely to introduce instabilities

+β1 (Exponential Decay for First Moment Estimation):
+Common range: [0.8, 0.999].

+β2 (Exponential Decay for Second Moment Estimation):
+Common range: [0.9, 0.999].

+Weight Decay:
+[0.0001,0.1]
+penalizes large weights

+**Random Search Procedure**
+Infinite loop which trains the model and reports validation loss in the following manner for each loop iteration
+1. Randomly generated a value for each of the hyperparameters (lr,b1,b2,lambda)
+2. Initialize an adamW optimizer with the generated hyperparameters
+3. train the model using the optimizer
+4. Once training appears to reach a minimum terminate and return model performance statistics
+5. write statistics and associated hyperparameters to a new line in a csv or text file
+6. repeat